 The rich blue silk brocade fabric of the altar frontal on the high altar was made by Watts and Company in 1953.
 Embroidered with crowns sitting over posies of English roses, Scottish thistles, and Welsh leeks, this is the coronation hanging material which bedecked Westminster Abbey on coronation day, and which began the Queen's relationship with Watts and Company as suppliers of ecclesiastical furnishings to the Crown.

 The high altar is very large, and carries a cross and 'big six' of candles.
 It was originally equipped with a range of coloured frontals for the different seasons of the church's year - frontals designed by Ernest Shearman, the architect of the church.
-Sadly these frontals have all disappeared in recent years, and no trace can now be found of them.
-Just three altar frontals remain in use on this altar, with the Coronation Frontal generally reserved for special occasions and festivals.
+Sadly these frontals have all disintegrated, and in recent yearshave been disposed of.
+A programme of replacements across 2014 and 2015 has seen new red, purple, and green frontals introduced, with a new white frontal to follow.
+The Coronation Frontal is generally reserved for special occasions and Royal festivals.
 After the coronation Her Majesty Queen Elizabeth II instructed that the coronation fabric was to be divided and sent to various churches across her realms, chosen at random.
 Part of the cloth now forms the frontal on the Lady Chapel altar at Fladbury Parish Church in Worcestershire.
 The part sent to St Gabriel's is highly prized by the congregation.